iExecBlockchainComputing/katacoda-scenario/ffmpeg/step2.md

  `./Ffmpeg -i small.mp4 small.avi`{{execute}}

-Your new small.avi must be present in apps directory.
+Your result small.avi must be present in apps directory.

 Go back to the main directory for the next step: